Bryan Colangelo: Toronto Raptors

-In 2004, the Suns were sold to a group of investors led by Robert Sarver, although Colangelo stayed on as president and general manager.
-Shortly after the Raptors fired Rob Babcock in January 2006, rumors began swirling that the team was pursuing Colangelo despite the Raptors' claims that they were initiating an "exhaustive" search for a new general manager.

 On February 27, 2006, Colangelo resigned from his position with the Suns, and on February 28, 2006, the Raptors announced him as their new president and general manager.
-On May 23, 2006, Colangelo and the Raptors were awarded the first overall pick in the 2006 NBA Draft.
+On May 23, 2006, Colangelo and the Raptors were awarded the first overall pick in the 2006 NBA draft.

 On June 8, 2006, Colangelo pulled his first trade since he joined the Raptors by swapping first-rounder Rafael Araújo for Robert Whaley and Kris Humphries with the Utah Jazz.
 He completed his second trade by sending forward Eric Williams, fan favorite Matt Bonner and a 2009 second-round pick to the San Antonio Spurs for center Radoslav Nesterovič on June 21, 2006.
 The Raptors also announced that they had waived Whaley.

 Colangelo traded Charlie Villanueva, who was runner-up for the NBA Rookie of the Year Award, for Milwaukee Bucks point guard T. J. Ford.

 Colangelo picked the 20-year-old Italian Andrea Bargnani with the first overall selection in the 2006 NBA Draft which was held in New York City on June 28, 2006.
-This also made Bargnani the first European selected first overall in the history of the NBA Draft.
+This also made Bargnani the first European selected first overall in the history of the NBA draft.
 He also signed several free agents from European teams, including Jorge Garbajosa and Anthony Parker.
 However, the drafting of Bargnani would cause some serious criticism later on after performing lesser to expectations as a #1 selection.

 On July 16, 2006, Colangelo signed Bosh to a contract extension which was in effect starting from the 2007–08 season.
 The contract was for three years plus a player option for the fourth year, and had the potential to pay Bosh up to US$65 million over the four-year span.